-Crystalline silica is a mineral found in most rocks, sand, and dirt.
-People who work in occupations involving rocks, sand, concrete, or abrasives are vulnerable to high levels of silica dust exposure.
+Crystalline silica is a mineral compound in most rocks, sand and dirt.
+People who work in occupations involving rocks, sand, concrete or abrasives are vulnerable to high levels of silica dust exposure.

 Workers Who Are At Risk for High Silica Exposure

 People who are most at risk of high silica exposure or silicosis include workers in the following industries:

 Construction workers are exposed to silica dust in a variety of ways.
 Some of the most common jobs or environments that cause exposure include:

 - Sandblasting to remove rust or paint